HealthEquity (NASDAQ:HQY) Releases FY 2023 Earnings Guidance

-HealthEquity (NASDAQ:HQY – Get Rating) last released its earnings results on Monday, June 6th.
-The company reported $0.27 EPS for the quarter, topping the consensus estimate of $0.26 by $0.01.
-HealthEquity had a negative net margin of 7.11% and a positive return on equity of 3.03%.
-During the same period in the prior year, the firm earned $0.25 EPS.
-As a group, research analysts expect that HealthEquity will post 0.59 EPS for the current year.

-In other news, COO Edward Bloomberg sold 1,500 shares of the business’s stock in a transaction on Thursday, June 9th.
+In other HealthEquity news, COO Edward Bloomberg sold 1,500 shares of HealthEquity stock in a transaction that occurred on Thursday, June 9th.
 The shares were sold at an average price of $63.31, for a total transaction of $94,965.00.
-Following the sale, the chief operating officer now directly owns 60,850 shares of the company’s stock, valued at $3,852,413.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-2.80% of the stock is owned by insiders.
+Following the completion of the sale, the chief operating officer now directly owns 60,850 shares in the company, valued at $3,852,413.50.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Insiders own 2.80% of the company’s stock.

-Several institutional investors have recently bought and sold shares of HQY.
-Carroll Investors Inc acquired a new position in HealthEquity during the fourth quarter worth $25,000.
-Captrust Financial Advisors increased its holdings in HealthEquity by 92.5% during the 1st quarter.
-Captrust Financial Advisors now owns 1,176 shares of the company’s stock worth $79,000 after purchasing an additional 565 shares during the period.
-Raymond James Trust N.A. purchased a new stake in HealthEquity during the 1st quarter worth about $206,000.
-Beacon Pointe Advisors LLC purchased a new position in shares of HealthEquity in the 1st quarter valued at about $206,000.
-Finally, AlphaCrest Capital Management LLC purchased a new position in HealthEquity in the first quarter valued at approximately $234,000.
-Institutional investors and hedge funds own 97.44% of the company’s stock.
+Several hedge funds have recently bought and sold shares of the business.
+LPL Financial LLC boosted its holdings in shares of HealthEquity by 0.6% during the 4th quarter.
+LPL Financial LLC now owns 34,062 shares of the company’s stock valued at $1,504,000 after buying an additional 188 shares in the last quarter.
+Amalgamated Bank boosted its stake in HealthEquity by 0.5% in the 4th quarter.
+Amalgamated Bank now owns 59,183 shares of the company’s stock worth $2,618,000 after purchasing an additional 290 shares in the last quarter.
+MetLife Investment Management LLC raised its position in HealthEquity by 0.6% in the 4th quarter.
+MetLife Investment Management LLC now owns 68,864 shares of the company’s stock worth $3,047,000 after buying an additional 409 shares during the last quarter.
+Yousif Capital Management LLC raised its position in HealthEquity by 0.9% in the 1st quarter.
+Yousif Capital Management LLC now owns 44,312 shares of the company’s stock worth $2,988,000 after buying an additional 410 shares during the last quarter.
+Finally, UBS Group AG raised its position in HealthEquity by 1.6% in the 1st quarter.
+UBS Group AG now owns 32,908 shares of the company’s stock worth $2,220,000 after buying an additional 513 shares during the last quarter.
+97.44% of the stock is currently owned by hedge funds and other institutional investors.

 HealthEquity Company Profile (Get Rating)